george-kalitsios/WEEE-Disassembly-Screw-Dataset/README.md

 were captured using cameras in fixed positions at a maximum distance of 90 cm.

-The screw dataset consists of 945 high definition 1280x720 images, 4, 414 screw instances and 4.7 screws per image as shown in Table I. Blur estimation was employed to exclude blurry frames from the annotation process.
-The dataset includes annotated data in COCO format for three different computer vision tasks: instance segmentation, object recognition, and semantic segmentation.
-From these images, 52.7% were recorded in a laboratory environment and 47.3% recorded in WEEE recycling plants.
+**The screw dataset consists of 945 high definition 1280x720 images, 4, 414 screw instances and 4.7 screws per image.** Blur estimation was employed to exclude blurry frames from the annotation process. **The dataset includes annotated data in COCO format for three different computer vision tasks: instance segmentation, object recognition, and semantic segmentation.** From these images, 52.7% were recorded in a laboratory environment and 47.3% recorded in WEEE recycling plants.
 In the training, validation, and test sets, there are 765, 90 and 90 fully annotated frames, respectively